brucemack/kc1fsz-rc1/README.md

 Then the AGC was turned on and the test was repeated.
 Here's the sample clip played through the controller with AGC enabled: [Sound 6b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-6b.wav).
-The voice level still changes noticably, but the discontinuity is greatly reduced as the AGC attacks and the level is brought up.
+The voice level still changes noticably, but the discontinuity is reduced as the AGC attacks and the level is brought up.
+I think the attack/delay may be too fast here, but it's a good starting point to prove the concept.

 (AGC gain chart to follow)